 All foods manufactured in the EU must be labeled GMO if they contain more than 0.9% GMO ingredients, based on each individual ingredient.
 In other words, products with fewer than 0.9% GMO ingredients may be labeled ‘Non-GMO’.
 In the US one of the largest third-party verification certifiers, The Non–GMO Project, uses the same criteria.
 Products that contain less than 0.9% GMO ingredients may be verified by Non-GMO Project and carry their famous monarch butterfly certification stamp.

 There are a few key differences to be aware of.
 In Europe, all GMO ingredients must be legally declared on the label.
 This is the law and has been in effect for over a decade.
 As a result, all crops and ingredients grown or produced in Europe are predominantly Non-GMO.
 This applies to animal feed, which is typically comprised of Non-GMO grasses like alfalfa along with Non-GMO soy and corn.
-Kabrita milk is produced in The Netherlands where GMO crops are not permitted.
+The goat milk found in Kabrita Goat Milk Toddler Formula and Foods is produced in The Netherlands where GMO crops are not permitted.

 Additional food supplements for animals, such as vegetable-based pellets used during the winter months, do not require GMO labeling.
 This may mean that the pellets contain GMO ingredients, particularly if they are sourced from the US.
 Kabrita goats are fed a diet that is ~90% European Non-GMO grass or other Non-GMO feed such as soy or corn.
 The remaining 10% of the feed may come from pellets if supplementation is required.
 This does not impact the quality or Non-GMO status of the milk.